1st Air Fleet: Kidō Butai

-The Kidō Butai (機動部隊, "Mobile Strike Force") was the Combined Fleet's tactical designation for its combined carrier battle groups.
+The Kidō Butai (機動部隊, Mobile Strike Force) was the Combined Fleet's tactical term for its combined carrier battle groups.
 The title was used as a term of convenience; it was not a formal name for the organization.
 It consisted of Japan's six largest carriers, carrying the 1st Air Fleet.
 This mobile task force was created for the attack on Pearl Harbor under Vice-Admiral Chūichi Nagumo in 1941.
 For the attack, the Kidō Butai consisted of six aircraft carriers (commanded by Chūichi Nagumo, Tamon Yamaguchi and Chūichi Hara) with 414 airplanes, two battleships, three cruisers, nine destroyers, eight tankers, 23 submarines, and four midget submarines.
-However, these escort ships were borrowed from other fleets and squadrons.
-It was the single most powerful naval fleet until four of the six aircraft carriers of the unit were destroyed in the disastrous Battle of Midway.
+These escort ships were borrowed from other fleets and squadrons.
+It was the most powerful naval fleet until four of the six aircraft carriers of the unit were destroyed in the disastrous Battle of Midway.